WPChill/strong-testimonials/readme.txt

 * Fix bug when getting fields for Polylang.

 = 2.3.1 - March 12, 2016 =
-* Apply all content filters to testimonial content and excerpts.
-* Compatible with [WPGlobus](https://wordpress.org/plugins/wpglobus/) translation plugin.
+* Apply all content filters to be compatible with [WPGlobus](https://wordpress.org/plugins/wpglobus/) translation plugin.

 = 2.3 - March 9, 2016 =
 * Improve compatibility with [Posts for Page](https://wordpress.org/plugins/posts-for-page/), [Custom Content Shortcode](https://wordpress.org/plugins/custom-content-shortcode/), and other plugins that use shortcodes to pull in other content.